CollectiveOpenSourceHardware/LibreSolarBox/boxframe/upkframe/uniprokit.md

 ### Status

 The recent state of the project is, that we have already fully defined the so called **Basic-Set**, which is appropriate for all kind of structural framing and mounting stuff and provide it for download as part-library **UPKlib V.2**).
-It is made conesquently in the OpenSource CAD-programm **FreeCAD**, which means it can be exported from there into many important CAD-fileformats like .igs, .stp, .stl etc.  Meanwhile we can use them as working-examples, for discussing and developing different contents and practical aspects of the systematics.
+It is made conesquently in the OpenSource CAD-programm **FreeCAD**, which means it can be exported from there into many important CAD-fileformats like .igs, .stp, .stl etc.

+Other sets are under development, like the **LinearDrive Set** for linear motion of cnc-maschine-axis and the **Frame Set**, which contains useful parts for housing, like corner-elements and cover-plates.

+More stes are in preparation, each one related to a certain area or theme, like electronic-pcbs and stepper-motors.
+Since this is an open system, all kind of useful Sets can be added by time or on demand.
+Meanwhile we can use them as working-examples, for discussing and developing different contents and practical aspects of the systematics.

 It would be nice and certainly useful for everyone, if such a kind of systematics could be well established as an independent standard of parts and parts lists in Open Hardware projects.
 Whether this will really happen or not depends on different facts and influences, like e.g. the acceptance of the community.